khushiakter10/digital_app/README.md

 # 🌐 Digital App

-A modern digital identity app developed with **Flutter**.
-It includes user profile management, favorite list, QR code scanning, and digital ID card functionalities.
+A modern digital identity app built using **Flutter**.
+It features user profile management, favorite list handling, QR code scanning, and a digital ID card interface — all designed to deliver a smooth and functional user experience.

 ## 👩‍💻 Developed by: Mst.
 Khushi Akter